echeran/icu/docs/userguide/dev/gitdev.md

 ---
 layout: default
-title: git for ICU Developers
+title: git and Github for ICU Developers
-grand_parent: Setup for Contributors
-parent: Source Code Setup
+parent: Contributors
 ---

-# git for ICU Developers
+# git and Github for ICU Developers

 For git & git lfs installation see the [Source Code Access](source.md) page.